Chart Color Schemes

 Pacific Pines has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely to affect the region.
-Notable initiatives include Arundel Hills Country Club Redevelopment, Pacific Pines Master Planned Community, Weka Parklands Upgrade - Skate Park and Basketball Court, and Coomera Connector Stage 1.
-The following list details those most relevant.
+AreaSearch identified 13 projects likely affecting this region.
+Notable ones are Arundel Hills Country Club Redevelopment, Pacific Pines Master Planned Community, Weka Parklands Upgrade - Skate Park and Basketball Court, and Coomera Connector Stage 1.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.